Infleqtion/qLDPC/README.md

 ```
 You can also `pip install -e 'qLDPC[dev]'` to additionally install some development tools.

-### Windows

-If you use Windows you will need to have a C compiler installed, as discussed [here](https://wiki.python.org/moin/WindowsCompilers), before to installing `qLDPC`.
-One option is to install [Visual Studio](https://visualstudio.microsoft.com/downloads/) (2022 or later).

 ### macOS

 If you use macOS you may need to install `cvxpy` manually by following the instructions [here](https://www.cvxpy.org/install/) before installing `qLDPC`.
 If you use `conda` to manage your python environment, you can obtain `cvxpy` simply by running `conda install -c conda-forge cvxpy`.